WeCodeMakeCode/hula-hoop-31/README.md

 ![](Hula-Hoop.gif)

-## This Version of Hula Hoop in Written in MakeCode Blocks -- No Extension
+## This Version of Hula Hoop in Written in MakeCode Blocks -- No Extensions
 Other versions use various uses one of three Arcade extensions designed to manipulate circles.

 ## Edit this Program